flowtsohg/mdx-m3-viewer/README.md

 let model = viewer.load("model.mdx", myPathSolver);
 ```

-This function call results in the following chain of events:
+This function call results in the following:

 1. myPathSolver is called with `"model.mdx"` and returns `["Resources/model.mdx", ".mdx", true]`.
 2. The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.